Euro zone adds barrier to Sony's revival hopes

 But many analysts see the operating profit target as ambitious.
 The consensus forecast of 18 analysts surveyed by Thomson Reuters suggests annual operating profit will be 139 billion yen.

-In addition to currency risks, Sony is struggling to appeal to consumers in the face of competition from the likes of Apple Inc, Samsung Electronics Co Ltd and Microsoft Corp.
+In addition to currency risks, Sony is struggling to appeal to consumers in the face of competition from the likes of Apple Inc (AAPL.O), Samsung Electronics Co Ltd (005930.KS) and Microsoft Corp (MSFT.O).

 "Sales volume in the smartphone and game business seems to be making little progress toward guidance targets," Takashi Watanabe, an analyst at Goldman Sachs in Tokyo said in a report.